 It seems that the story of Jeroboam in the Bible began with Solomon being influenced by God’s prophecy.
 That his kingdom would be divided because of his idolatrous practices.
 And that the ten northern tribes would be given to his servant (indeed, Jeroboam had sought counsel with the prophet Ahijah).
-And he sought to kill.
-Jeroboam, who fled to Egypt.
+And he sought to kill—Jeroboam, who fled to Egypt.
 The fear expressed in Jeroboam’s thoughts.
-Which leads to the apostasy he initiated and which has become the hallmark of iniquity throughout the centuries, is itself a choice, built on another choice.
-Jeroboam decides to take it upon himself to win the kingdom and keep it.
+This leads to the apostasy he initiated, which has become the hallmark of iniquity throughout the centuries and is a choice built on another option.
+Jeroboam decides to take it upon himself to win and keep the kingdom.

-Jeroboam in the Bible was from the clan of Ephraim, a worker of King Solomon’s, and the child of a widow.
-He later turned into the main ruler of the isolated northern realm of Israel.
+Jeroboam in the Bible was from the clan of Ephraim, a worker of King Solomon’s and the child of a widow.
+He later became the primary ruler of the isolated northern realm of Israel.
 He is first referenced in quite a while in 11:26: Jeroboam the son of Nebat, an Ephraimite of Zeredah, a worker of Solomon, whose mother’s name was Zeruah, a widow, additionally lifted his hand against the Lord.
 In Bible were 2 Jeroboams.

 Are there two Jeroboam in the Bible?